mimic-sussex/sema/assets/tutorial/03-machine-learning/02-streaming-lc-ml/index.md

 };
 ```

-After running both pieces of code, you should see the values of the saw wave (cycling from -1 to 1) in the console.
+After running both pieces of code, you should see the values of the saw wave (cycling from -1 to 1) in the console (remember to start the signal engine at the top).
 This signal is being sent 25 times a second, triggered by the ```{25}imp```.
 Try changing this number; it will change the speed at which data is sent.

 If you change the channel number, this will send data on a different channel, reflected in the first number output in the console.